Frequently Asked Questions

 A Certified Nurse Midwife is a nurse who has completed additional schooling to specialize in prenatal and birth care.
 I am not a nurse midwife.

-How does midwifery care during a home birth differ from hospital births?
+How does midwifery care during a home birth differ from hospital birth?

 Midwifery care during home births is characterized by its personalized, family-centered approach.
 Midwives focus on fostering a strong connection with the birthing person and their family, spending ample time discussing preferences, concerns, and addressing any questions.
 Home births typically have a more relaxed and intimate atmosphere compared to hospital births, which can be beneficial for those seeking a low-intervention experience.